moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### Wofost Crop Growth Module

-WOFOST (WOrld FOod STudies) is a mechanistic module that simulates crop growth on the basis of photosynthesis, respiration and the prevailing environmental conditions.
+WOFOST (WOrld FOod STudies) is a mechanistic module that simulates crop growth based on photosynthesis, respiration and the prevailing environmental conditions.
 It is similar to the [hybrid forest growth module](#hybrid-forest-growth-module).

 It is similar to the [DayCent](https://en.wikipedia.org/wiki/DayCent).
 This module runs on a **Daily time step** and allows users to model the potential production, attainable production and actual production for a given site (region).
-The simulation runs from sowing to maturity and is based on the response of crop to weather (all production levels) and soil moisture conditions.
+The simulation runs from sowing to maturity and is based on the response of the crop to weather (all production levels) and soil moisture conditions.

 #### Inputs: